TaherehZarratEhsan/VideoBased-PD-Biomarkers/README.md

 If you use this repository in your research, please cite:

-## 📄 Citation

-If you use this work, please cite the following paper:

-> **Zarrat Ehsan T**, Tangermann M, Güçlütürk Y, Bloem B R, Evers L J.
+> Zarrat Ehsan T, Tangermann M, Güçlütürk Y, Bloem B R, Evers L J.
 > *Interpretable and Granular Video-Based Quantification of Motor Characteristics from the Finger Tapping Test in Parkinson Disease.*
 > **arXiv e-prints**, 2025 Jun: arXiv-2506.
 > [📘 View on arXiv]([https://arxiv.org/abs/2506.18925])